ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-New Release for Argo CD Image Updater — 0.15 - <a href="https://medium.com/argo-project/new-release-for-argo-cd-image-updater-0-15-d41d20a4e60e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Increasing server file upload size with Nginx (413 Request Entity Too Large!) - <a href="https://medium.com/@bernnard.owusuappiah/increasing-server-file-upload-size-with-nginx-413-request-entity-too-large-cadc6b69a1bf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Argo Project`**
+✍️ **posted by `Bernard_Thinks`**

-<blockquote>We are pleased to announce a new release of Argo CD Image Updater, the Argo CD companion for automatically updating your images</blockquote>
+<blockquote>Have you had to spend hours on a project trying to figure out why uploads of certain file sizes keep failing?
+In my situation, it worked…</blockquote>

 <h3>5.
 Why Stack Overflow and Reddit Still Beats AI For Your Tech Problems - <a href="https://medium.com/@DevOpsTrenches/why-stack-overflow-and-reddit-still-beats-ai-for-your-tech-problems-b61f5bb41d6d" target="_blank" rel="noopener noreferrer">link</a></h3>